 fourierspacing), and might also be subject to auto-tuning.
 Not needing to re-compile if auto-tuning returns to a previous grid size would be an advantage, but that's a different consideration from pre-compilation.

-#2 Updated by Aleksei Iupinov over 1 year ago clFFT clearly has some mentions of caching in its code.
+#2 Updated by Aleksei Iupinov almost 3 years ago clFFT clearly has some mentions of caching in its code.
 I would think that properly storing all grid-related data of PME (such as FFT plan instances) in a map, using grid dimensions as a key, instead of deleting all the old stuff on each reinit, would already achieve this.
 One would still have to watch out for resource exhaustion, of course, and try to delete old stuff if really needed.